 In 1919, work started on damming the Murray River just downstream from its junction with the Mitta Mitta.
 The Hume dam, completed in 1936, was the biggest in the southern hemisphere at the time and the resultant reservoir retained water extending 40 km upstream from the dam and covered 20,000+ hectares.

-Originally designed to hold 1,500 Gigalitres, Lake Hume’s capacity was doubled in the late 1950s to capitalize on the increased flow that resulted from the Snowy Hydro Scheme; the increase was primarily due to the tunneled diversion of the Snowy River to the western side of the Great Dividing Range.
+Originally designed to hold 1,500 Gigalitres, Lake Hume’s capacity was doubled in the late 1950s to capitalize on the increased flow that resulted from the Snowy Hydro Scheme; the increase was primarily due to the tunnelled diversion of the Snowy River to the western side of the Great Dividing Range.

-Lake Hume, which was named in honor of the explorer Hamilton Hume, is currently at around 40% capacity and while it may look good, it is considered low... but a lot better than the <10% of a few years back.
+Lake Hume, which was named in honour of the explorer Hamilton Hume, is currently at around 40% capacity and while it may look good, it is considered low... but a lot better than the <10% of a few years back.